Jenkos23/SBA-316-DOM/README.md

 Validates password requirements.
 Error Messages: Displays error messages below the corresponding fields when input is invalid.
 Checkbox for "Keep Me Logged In": A checkbox allowing users to select if they want to stay logged in.
 It updates the console log based on the checkbox state.

+you can navigate for the home page to the login page and viceversea